lanagarmire/pretermBirth_metabolomics/README.md

 ### Usage
 There are six trunks in this repositories:
-* Data read-in on the cluster
+* Data read-in and preprocessing using script pretermmetabolite_sov.R
-* Date exploration and combination
+*
 * Multiple imputation using MICE
 *